Viacom shareholders re-elect directors, reject voting rights proposal

 Sal Muoio, whose investment firm also is a top owner of voting Viacom shares, declined to comment on how he voted, but he questioned the value of a dual-class structure at Viacom.

-“If the company were open to selling ... having a single-class structure does help them negotiate for the highest price,” Muoio said.
+“If the company were open to selling... having a single-class structure does help them negotiate for the highest price,” Muoio said.
+(Additional reporting by Ross Kerber)